 "The best way to help us right now is to promote our classes, invite all your friends to our website, Facebook, Twitter pages.
-Also becoming a Bronze, Silver or Gold Member or making a Donation also helps a great deal since we have a very limited budget to these programs out to the public."
+Also making a Donation also helps a great deal since we have a very limited budget to these programs out to the public."

 5. Can my company advertise on your site?

 6. You have Defensive Handgun 1 & 2, Defensive Carbine 1 & 2, etc; Any plans for level 3 & 4 courses?